Chatti

-Before their entry into the written historical record in about 11 BC the Chatti experienced internal conflict, leading to the splitting out of the Batavians and Cananefates.
-It is speculated that this conflict was influenced by the arrival of both the Romans to the west, and the Suebi to the east.
-The Batavi and Cananefates were known for their Rome-aligned military elites, and they were allowed to settle in the Rhine delta under imperial jurisdiction.
-It is likely that the Mattiaci, neighbours of the Chatti who also lived within the empire, were also originally a part of the Chatti.
-Modern scholars also believe that the name of the Chattuarii, who lived east of the Rhine delta, indicates they lived, or had previously lived, in a land once inhabited by the Chatti, but the Chattuari, like the Suebi, were probably Germanic speakers from the Elbe.
+Roman sources mentioned that before their entry into the written historical record in about 11 BC the Chatti experienced internal conflicts, which caused groups to leave who went on to found the Rome-allied polities of the Batavi and Cananefates in the Rhine delta.
+It is speculated that this conflict was influenced by the arrival of both the Romans and the Suebi in their region.
+The Batavi and Cananefates were known for their soldiers, who became important within the Roman military.
+It is likely that the Mattiaci, neighbours of the Chatti who, like the Batavi lived under Roman jurisdiction, were also originally a part of the Chatti.
+Some modern scholars also propose that the name of the Chattuarii, who lived east of the Rhine delta, indicates they lived, or had previously lived, in a land once inhabited by the Chatti, but the Chattuari, like the Suebi, were probably Germanic speakers from the Elbe.

 The Chatti are occasionally mentioned in Roman literature in the second century, and during the chaotic third century they apparently continued to exist.
-Like several of the neighbouring peoples, the Chatti may have eventually become part of the Franks, who were a larger category of Germanic peoples first mentioned in the third century, who eventually came to dominate the Chatti homeland.
+Like several of the neighbouring peoples, the Chatti may have eventually become part of the Franks, who were first mentioned in the third century.
+The Franks, in any case, eventually came to dominate the Chatti homeland.

 Name and language

 The name of the Chatti was written in many ways by classical authors using Latin or Greek, and there is no clear consensus about what it meant, or which language it originally derived from.
-The language of the Chatti is unclear, and there is very little evidence.
-Archaeological evidence shows that the region of Hesse, where they may have already lived before the Romans, indicates that the people there used La Tène material goods, which were also used throughout Gaul, and are strongly associated with Celtic languages.
+The language which the Chatti spoke before the arrival of the Romans and Suebi is unclear.
+Archaeological evidence shows that the region of Hesse, where they may have already lived before the Romans, that the people there used La Tène material goods, which were also used throughout Gaul, and are strongly associated with Celtic languages.
 From the second half of the 1st century AD archaeologists classify the Chatti as Rhine-Weser Germanic peoples, implying a connection to Germanic languages.

 While linguists typically seek to explain names from this period and region as either Celtic or Germanic, the significant spelling variations in the Chatti name are seen by scholars as showing patterns known from both language families in this period.
-However, neither of these explain on their own how the name evolved to become medieval or modern German "Hesse(n)".
+However, neither of these explain on their own how the name could have evolved to become medieval or modern German "Hesse(n)".
 It has therefore been argued that the name as it came to Roman era authors was originally Celtic, although most of the Chatti had recently become Germanic speakers when they came into contact with Rome.
 The name could have evolved further in two different ways, among Celtic and Germanic speakers.